 In addition to open access

-Open access is mainly about the necessity to escape rent-making publishers thanks to open-access repositories such as arXiv and HAL.
-While pre-print submission is getting increasingly common (thank goodness!), there are a number of mechanisms that maintain the grip of publishers.
+Open access is about the necessity to escape rent-making publishers thanks to open-access repositories such as arXiv and HAL.
+While pre-print submissions are getting increasingly common, thank goodness, there are a number of mechanisms that maintain the grip of publishers.
 Let's review some of them and how we can redirect our flow to disable them.

 Overlay journals

-One issue for young tenure-track researchers is the necessity to publish in high-impact-factor journals, which are typically housed by rent-making publishers for pre-Internet reasons.
+One issue for young tenure-track researchers is the necessity to publish in high-impact-factor journals.
+Most of them were started in pre-Internet times, and are still owned by rent-making publishers.
 To avoid this, I believe we should move our quality works to overlay journals, also known as "reviewing entities" or "Peer Community in", where peer reviewing happens on pre-print repositories like arXiv or HAL.
-We can still put out pre-prints first, then iterate on them in the open, taking into account feedback from colleagues and reviewers.
-The record of these iterations can also become valuable information for newcomers eager to cross knowledge gaps.
+We can still put out pre-prints first, as first-mover advantage is a thing, and then iterate on them in the open, taking into account feedback from colleagues and reviewers.
+The record of these iterations can also become valuable information for newcomers who face knowledge gaps.

 Post-prints